Babidiii/templex/README.md

 ## Things to do

 - I will soon add the image to a registry.
-- Add some utils script for latex
+- Add some utils scripts for latex